Multifractal analysis of superprocesses with stable branching in dimension one: Preliminaries

 \end{corollary}

->From this corollary and the fact that the right hand side in (\ref{Z_tri_corr_1}) is not smaller than $\bar{\eta}_c$ we conclude that $Z^3$ does not affect the multifractal structure of $X_t$ as well.
+From this corollary and the fact that the right-hand side in (\ref{Ztricorr1}) is not smaller than $\bar{\eta}_c$, we conclude that $Z^3$ does not affect the multifractal structure of $X_t$ either.
 More precisely, the spectrum of singularities of $X_t$ coincides with that of $Z^2$.
-Consequently, to prove Theorem~\ref{thm:mfractal}, we have to determine Hausdorff dimensions of the sets
+Consequently, to prove Theorem~\ref{thmmfractal}, we have to determine Hausdorff dimensions of the sets

 and this is done in the next two sections.